 Example: A has a 1 unit of a Bond with a face value of Rs 1 Lac and a coupon rate of 10% (payable annually).
 Every year A receives Rs 10 K from the issuer on a specific date.
 Then, after 6 months from one such payment, A sells this Bond to B. B then has to pay Rs 5K as an accrued interest to A along with the principal value of the Bond to A.

 One Basis Point(BPS) is equal to 1/100th of 1%.
 It is a standard unit of measurement used to indicate a change in bond yield or percentages in the bond market.
 Small changes in yield or interest rates make a huge impact.
 Measuring and expressing such minute changes in the market is essential, and the same is done in terms of BPS.

 BID PRICE AND ASK PRICE

-Market prices depend upon demand and supply of the bonds and credit rating of the issuer.
+Market prices depend upon the demand and supply of the bonds and the credit rating of the issuer.
 During a transaction, buyers and sellers bargain to decide the price of the bond.
-The buyer’s maximum price is the “bid price” (means the buyer is not willing to pay beyond bid price).
+The buyer’s maximum price is the “bid price” (which means the buyer is not willing to pay beyond the bid price).
 The lowest price quoted by the seller is the “ask price” (means the seller is not willing

 Note: Narrow gap between the “bid price” and “ask-price” is called the spread.
-Lower spread indicates that a bond is actively traded and hence is liquid.
+A lower spread indicates that a bond is actively traded and hence is liquid.
 Illiquid Bonds (lower ratings, mostly below A) typically have large spreads.

 Brickwork Ratings is a SEBI registered credit rating agency that has also been accredited by RBI and impaneled by NSIC.
 Brickworks has rated issues of a large number of banks including SBI, Bank of Baroda, Bank of India, Canada Bank, Corporation Bank, Punjab National Bank, Andhra Bank, and many others.